Updated Jun 18, 2026 § For Kids

 How long does the battery last on a kids smartwatch?

 Battery life varies a lot between models.
-In our testing, the Garmin Bounce lasted 3-4 days, the GizmoWatch 3 lasted 2-4 days, the TickTalk 5 lasted 2-3 days, the Xplora X6 Play lasted 1-2 days, and the Gabb Watch 3 lasted 14-18 hours.
+In our testing, the GizmoWatch 3 lasted the longest at 2-4 days, the TickTalk 5 lasted 2-3 days, the Xplora X6 Play lasted 1-2 days, and the Gabb Watch 3 lasted 14-18 hours; Garmin rates the newer Bounce 2 at up to 2 days.
 Heavy calling and video use drains battery faster on every model.

 Are kids GPS smartwatches allowed at school?